FactomProject/FactomDocs/communityTesterDirections.md

 Factom Community Tester Install Guide
 ==========

-Master branch is current as of **July 15, 4PM** Central Time.
+Master branch is current as of **July 17, 1AM** Central Time.
 If you installed before then, try doing the 'go get' steps again.

+To see how factom is doing, go to http://factomstatus.com/

 ### Prepare Operating System